department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-limits.md

 #### Here's how it works

 If you’re eligible for the VA home loan program, you'll get what we call an entitlement.
 This is the maximum amount of money we'll guarantee to your lender that we'll pay if you default on your loan.
-In most cases, as long as you qualify for the loan based on your income and credit history, and the property’s value matches its asking price, lenders will loan up to 4 times the amount of your entitlement without a down payment.
+As long as you qualify for the loan based on your income and credit history, and the property’s value matches its asking price, your lender will likely agree to loan you up to 4 times the amount of your entitlement without a down payment.

 **You may qualify for 2 types of entitlement:**